Autumn Family Fun in Kentucky

 On select nights in October, Whispering Woods Riding Stables in Georgetown offers haunted wagon rides deep into the woods.
 The thrilling tour through the dark Kentucky night will be an exciting experience for the whole family.

-In the days leading up to Halloween, take a nighttime tour of the Old State Capitol or hit the road in south-central Kentucky to see all the fall décor on the Tri-County Hay Bale Trail in Logan County, Simpson County and Todd County.
+In the days leading up to Halloween, join the Kentucky Historical Society for a Haunted By History tour in Frankfort or hit the road in south-central Kentucky to see all the fall décor on the Tri-County Hay Bale Trail in Logan County, Simpson County and Todd County.
+Click here for easy driving directions along the trail.

 Related Articles